Doileo/ecommerce-product-page/README.md

 - **BEM (Block Element Modifier)** - A CSS methodology used to maintain clean and scalable styles.

 There are no external libraries or frameworks used in this project apart from the ones listed above.

+## Usage Instructions

+1. **Open the project**:
+   Open the `index.html` file in your preferred web browser to launch the application.

+2. **Browse products**:

+   - **Explore pages**: Navigate between Home, Men, Women, About, and Contact pages using the navigation bar.
+   - **View products**: Click on product images or titles to view detailed product pages with descriptions, and pricing.

+3. **Interact with features**:

+   - **Lightbox gallery**: On the product details page, click on the product images to open a lightbox gallery.
+Use the navigation arrows to browse through images.
+   - **Sort products**: On the Men and Women pages, use the sorting feature to organize products by categories or preferences.

+4. **Manage cart**:

+   - **Add items**: Select a product and click the "Add to cart" button to add it to your cart.
+   - **View cart**: Open the cart to view selected items, their quantities, and the total price.
+   - **Remove items**: Remove items from the cart using the delete button next to each product.

+5. **Additional features**:

+   - **Back to top**: Click the "Back to Top" button for easy navigation back to the top of the page.
+   - **Style Quiz**: On the Home page, use the "Take Our Style Quiz" button for an interactive experience.

 ## Author